On average, college tuition goes up about 3% every year.

 The College of Health Care Professions is a private institution, so it has the same tuition for residents of Texas as it does for residents from other states.

-The College of Health Care Professions has the same tuition for international students as for those from out of state.
+Tuition at The College of Health Care Professions is the same for every student.

-The College of Health Care Professions does not offer on-campus housing for students, so there are no charge for dorms.
+The College of Health Care Professions does not offer on-campus housing for students, so there are no charge for dorms, however students should consider other housing costs when evaluating the cost of different colleges.

 Tuition and fees may vary depending on program, course level, location, and more.